speed-force/Deep-StRIP/README.md

 ```

 ## Introduction
-Deep-PRIDM is Deep Learning method for Protein Repeat Identification using Distance Matrix analysis.
+Deep-StRIP is a Deep Learning Approach for Structural Repeat Identification in Proteins.
 The method uses the structural information encoded in the internal distances of the distance matrix to train a Convolutional Neural Network to predict the Repeat Type (Class III/ Class IV/ Non-repeat), Repeat Region with start/end boundaries and Copy number of a protein structure.